PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 - `false`: Courtesy accidentals use normal appearance
 - Only applies when `:courtesy-accidental-for-other-octaves?` is `true`

-These settings are accessed via the `ooloi.shared.api` namespace and configured per-piece, enabling different pieces in the same score to use different accidental conventions.
+These settings are accessed via the `ooloi.shared.api` namespace and configured per-piece, with future extensions possible for other levels.

 ### Performance Architecture